Fraud Classification

 - Fraud Types Overview - Detailed guides for each type

-- Third-Party Fraud - Stolen card fraud
+- Third-Party Fraud - Used without consent

 - Friendly Fraud - Customer disputes